Research projects

 Effect of neoadjuvant treatment on pancreatic cancer

 In more than 80% of patients, disease is advanced at the time of diagnosis, such that surgery is no longer possible and chemotherapy remains the only treatment option.
 Unfortunately, the vast majority of patients have very limited benefit from cytotoxic treatment.
 With the advent of neoadjuvant treatment, the residual tumour tissue, i.e., the part of the cancer that is or has become resistant to treatment, can be characterised and investigated in surgical resection specimens.
-In this project, intratumour heterogeneity in the residual cancer is investigated by detailed topographic mapping, quantitative assessment of the residual cancer burden, and characterisation of proliferative activity.
+In this project, intratumour heterogeneity in the residual cancer is investigated by detailed topographic mapping, proteomics and metabolomics.
+In the patient cohort of the NorPACT-3 study, tissue metabolomics are correlated with serum metabolomics.
+Quantitative assessment of the residual cancer burden is assessed in collaboration with the ISGPP (see list of collaborations).

 Metabolic rewiring and chemoresistance in pancreatic cancer

 Recent evidence indicates that pancreatic cancer cells alter their metabolic pathways and use unorthodox strategies for nutrient acquisition in order to survive the deeply hypoxic and nutrient-poor tumour microenvironment.
-In this project, (co-)cultures of primary human pancreatic cancer cells and stromal cells will be used to investigate the altered metabolic pathways, the role of the stromal cells in the metabolic reprogramming, and the possible link with chemoresistance.
+In this project, 2D- and 3D-(co-)cultures of primary and commercially available human pancreatic cancer cells and stromal cells will be used to investigate the altered metabolic pathways, the role of the stromal cells in the metabolic reprogramming, and the possible link with chemoresistance.

 Molecular and metabolic inter- and intratumour heterogeneity is likely an important cause of treatment failure in pancreatic cancer.
-In this study, a panel of antibodies interrogating the glycolytic and oxidative phosphorylation pathways are employed on paraffin embedded tissue slices in order to map metabolic activity of the cancer cell population and study the association between tumour histomorphology, transcriptional subtypes and metabolic properties.
+In this study, a panel of antibodies interrogating the glycolytic and oxidative phosphorylation pathways are employed on paraffin embedded tissue sections in order to map metabolic activity of the cancer and study the association between tumour histomorphology, transcriptional subtypes and metabolic properties.
 This basic knowledge may contribute to improved pathology assessment and subclassification of pancreatic cancer and possibly to a more individualized and effective treatment for these patients.
+In the context of the NorPACT-3 study (PI: KJ Labori, Section of HPB surgery, Oslo University Hospital), expression levels of Glut1 (which is part of the glycolytic pathway) in the residual cancer following neoadjuvant chemotherapy will be correlated with the results of FDG-PET/CT scanning.
+As part of the PANCAIM project (see above) and in collaboration with Prof. Ke Yuan and his team at the University of Glasgow, morphological heterogeneity is analyzed with a self-supervised deep-learning approach.